Yord/pxi/README.md

 }
 ```

-`pf --help` should now list the sample plugin extensions in the options section.
+`pxi --help` should now list the sample plugin extensions in the options section.

-> :speak_no_evil: Adding plugins may **break the `pf` command line tool**!
+> :speak_no_evil: Adding plugins may **break the `pxi` command line tool**!
-> If this happens, just remove the plugin from the list and `pf` should work normal again.
+> If this happens, just remove the plugin from the list and `pxi` should work normal again.
 > Use this feature responsibly.

 ### Including Libraries like Ramda or Lodash

 Libraries like [Ramda][ramda] and [Lodash][lodash] are of immense help when writing functions to transform JSON objects
 and many heated discussions have been had, which of these libraries is superior.
-Since different people have different preferences, `pf` lets the user decide which library to use.
+Since different people have different preferences, pixie lets the user decide which library to use.

-First, install your preferred libraries in `~/.pfrc/`:
+First, install your preferred libraries in `~/.pxi/`:

 ```bash
 $ npm install ramda
 $ npm install lodash
 ```

-Next, add the libraries to `~/.pfrc/index.js`:
+Next, add the libraries to `~/.pxi/index.js`:

 ```js
 const R = require('ramda')